abhinavnautiyalDS/autostream-agentic-lead-ai/README.md

 AutoStream Agentic Lead AI demonstrates how modern AI systems can transform simple conversations into meaningful business outcomes.

-By combining **LLM reasoning, RAG knowledge retrieval, and automated lead capture**, the system creates an intelligent conversational agent capable of assisting users while simultaneously generating potential sales leads.
+By combining **LLM reasoning, RAG knowledge retrieval, intent detection, and automated lead capture**, the system creates an intelligent conversational agent capable of assisting users while simultaneously generating potential sales leads.

-This architecture reflects how real-world AI assistants are built and deployed in modern SaaS products.
+This project reflects how **real-world conversational AI systems are built and deployed in modern SaaS platforms.**